 5. Keep designing!

 Hopefully Carolyn’s list jumpstarts you on your designing journey.
-Be sure to check out her new eCourse: Interweave Art Business Series: Designed to Sell – Developing your Signature Style as a Jewelry & Craft Artist with Carolyn Edlund.
+Be sure to check out her eCourse: Designed to Sell – Developing Your Signature Style as a Jewelry & Craft Artist with Carolyn Edlund.